kukuu/notifications/README.md

 8. Viewing Logs (view_logs.php): The admin can view logs of actions performed by users: https://github.com/kukuu/notifications/blob/main/view-logs.md
 9. Registeration and API Key Generation : API keys for tenants can be generated using bin2hex() or a similar function in PHP when a new tenant registers.

+## Conclusion:

+This implementation provides a basic structure for a notification system where users and administrators from different tenants can log in, send notifications (text messages and videos), and view their own logs.
+Each tenant has its own API key, and access control is based on user roles (admin and user).
+You can extend this by integrating with SMS APIs or video delivery platforms if required.